 Should I Do Cardio Before or After Weight Training?

-Cardio needs to come before weight training in certain circumstances, but keep in mind that cardio is an umbrella term.
-Here’s what you need to know.
+Cardio needs to come before weight training in certain circumstances, but bear in mind that cardio is an umbrella term.
+Here's what you need to know.

 If your workout routine includes cardio and weight training, you've probably found yourself wondering which is best to do first, cardio or weights?
 Combining cardio (in other words, heart-strengthening exercise) with weight training (or muscle-strengthening exercise) makes for an optimal cross-training workout routine.